Wondering what the top zinc stocks are? Check out this list of three zinc companies that have seen share price increases so far in 2020.

-Zinc prices have been at the mercy of smelters and treatment and refinement charges this year, but some analysts see the metal hitting the ground running in 2020.
+Zinc prices have been at the mercy of smelters and treatment and refinement charges for the past few years.
+However, zinc was one of the best-performing metals in 2020.

 2. Lundin Mining (TSX:LUN)

 Lundin Mining is a mining company operating in the US, Sweden, Portugal, Brazil and Chile; it is based in Toronto, Ontario.
 Its zinc operations include the Zinkgruvan mine in Sweden and the Neves-Corvo mine in Portugal.
 In addition to zinc, the company also focuses on copper and nickel projects.

 As of mid-year, on a consolidated and attributable basis Lundin Mining’s properties held proven and probable reserves of 5,518 kilotonnes of copper, 3,123 kilotonnes of zinc, 100 kilotonnes of nickel, 936 kilotonnes of lead and 6.9 million ounces of gold.

 Lundin Mining recently released its production guidance for the three year period of 2021 through 2023.
 The company’s zinc production is forecast to increase 30 percent in 2022 compared to 2021, in large part due to a ramp up of operations at Neves-Corvo in the first half of 2022.

 3. Teck Resources (TSX:TECK.A,TSX:TECK.B)

 Share price: C$26.75; year-to-date gain: 18 percent